top of page

 Do Yellowjacket Traps Actually Work?

-Updated: Oct 9
+Updated: Oct 19

 While Bees and Wasps are beneficial pollinators, yellowjackets are particularly obnoxious.
 They seem to be the only wasps that climb onto our hummingbird feeders regularly, they can be found in our terracotta plates full of dried mealworms, and we have even seen them drive away birds from a meal in some situations.
 Of course, running over a nest with a lawn mower is never fun either.
 But what can we do about it?
-How can we reduce the number of yellowjackets and also keep the majority from interfering with your backyard birding adventures?
+How can we reduce the number of yellowjackets and also keep the majority of these pests from interfering with your backyard birding adventures?

 A yellow-jacket trap with lots of dead yellow jackets!